Tears-of-Mandrake/rpm-install/README.md

 You can switch beetwen by editin config file located in /home/user-name/.config/rpm-install.config (if this file not exist, create it)

-# Depencency
+# Dependency
 Require runtime dependency as: gtk4.0 lib64adwaita1_0 lib64adwaita-gir1 python-gobject3

 # Usage

-Add aplication as default action to run when .rpm file is double clicked
+Add application as default action to run when .rpm file is double clicked

 Alternatively for testing, run python shell and invoke applications with the package being installed as: